USE CALAMARES INSTALLER in Build 241210 and 241208

 When you already have Grub/Grub2 installed on your computer

 Perhaps you already have one (or several) Linux Systems installed on your computer and use Grub as boot loader.
 You shall then (of course) refrain from installing Grub2 when installing Exton|Defender.
 Instead you can just add appropriate boot lines for Exton|Defender on the partition where you have Grub installed.
 I.e. edit /boot/grub/grub.cfg or /etc/grub.d/40_custom and update Grub with the appropriate command (sudo update-grub or…).
-Please have a look at my example 40_custom file for dual boot of Windows 11 and Exton|Defender.
+Please have a look at my example 40_custom file for dual boot of Windows 11 and Exton|Defender (and two other Linux systems).
 You could also benefit from reading my INSTRUCTION How to dual-boot, triple-boot or multi-boot Linux with Windows and be happy…